Incoterms® 2020 Overview and Comparison

 - Concept: Maximum obligation on the seller.

-- Seller: Transport + import clearance + duties + taxes (e.g., GST) + delivery to destination.
+- Seller: Transport, import clearance, duties, taxes (e.g., GST), and delivery to the destination.

 - Buyer: Unloading only.